Aselith/COMP3421-21T3-Ass1/JUSTIFICATION.md

 The abundant breezy snow flakes which follow a sin curve to try and evoke a sense of tranquility in the audience.

+### Other noteworthy implementations that may not have been mentioned

+* The goat's walking animation also doubles when the player moves to the right.

+* Background elements reference structures from Minecraft.

+* The many randomly selected splash texts are suggested by my friends and references to the many random messages found on the Minecraft title screen

+* The moon phase changes with each run of the program

+* Walking left stops the goat's walking animation.
+This is because the camera is moving to the right.

+* The texture that makes up the rectangular ground is a repeating texture of one square texture image

+* There's a screensaver mode if the code is edited so that line 38 of main.cpp "SCREENSAVER_MODE" has a value of true.
+This puts the program in fullscreen mode and moving the mouse would cause the program to close.
+We can turn this application into an actual screensaver with this by changing the extension of the compiled program from .exe to .scr

 ## Use of External Libraries